Beauty and the Beast (Disney song): Background and recording

-Hailing from the French-Canadian province of Quebec, Dion had just begun to learn English.
-At first Dion was reluctant to commit to the project due to having just recently been replaced from recording "Dreams to Dream", the theme song of the animated film An American Tail: Fievel Goes West (1991), in favor of American singer Linda Ronstadt, who had previously experienced great success with her rendition of "Somewhere Out There".
-Ronstadt, who was producer Steven Spielberg's first choice, only agreed to record "Dreams to Dream" after hearing Dion's demo.
-Devastated by her termination, Dion eventually agreed to record "Beauty and the Beast" after listening to and being moved by Lansbury's performance.
-Meanwhile, Bryson became involved with the project via Walt Disney Records Senior Vice President Jay Landers, who was friends with Walt Disney Pictures President of Music Chris Montan at the time.
-The song's instruments were recorded first at The Plant Recording Studios in California.
-The singers later quickly recorded their vocals at The Power Station in New York over the Labor Day long weekend, while mixing was completed at The Record Plant in Los Angeles.
-The song was released as the only single from the film's soundtrack, on which the song appears alongside Lansbury's version, on November 25, 1991, by Walt Disney Records, Sony Music's labels Columbia Records and Epic Records.
+Dion, who came from the French‑Canadian province of Quebec, had only recently begun learning English.
+She was initially hesitant to accept the project because she had just been replaced on "Dreams to Dream", the theme song for An American Tail: Fievel Goes West (1991), in favor of American singer Linda Ronstadt, who had previously enjoyed major success with her rendition of "Somewhere Out There".
+Ronstadt, producer Steven Spielberg's first choice, agreed to record "Dreams to Dream" only after hearing Dion's demo.
+Although upset by her dismissal, Dion eventually accepted the offer to record "Beauty and the Beast" after hearing Lansbury's interpretation.
+Bryson joined the project through Walt Disney Records Senior Vice President Jay Landers, who was friends with Walt Disney Pictures President of Music Chris Montan.
+The song's instrumental tracks were recorded first at The Plant Recording Studios in California.
+The singers then recorded their vocals at The Power Station in New York over the Labor Day long weekend, and mixing was completed at The Record Plant in Los Angeles.
+The song was released as the soundtrack's only single, appearing alongside Lansbury's version, on October 28, 1991, by Walt Disney Records, and Sony Music labels Columbia Records and Epic Records.

 Composition

-The single is a pop ballad that lasts a total of four minutes and three seconds.
-It begins in the key of F major at a moderately slow tempo of 72 beats per minute, before modulating to D major, then G major, and ending in E major.
-The orchestration of the "conservatively-rendered pop song", as described by Filmtracks, includes an electric oboe, keyboard, synthesizer and acoustic guitar.
-Additionally, the song's "jazzy" instrumentation heavily relies on drums, an instrument that is noticeably absent from the remainder of the soundtrack.
-According to Molly Lambert of Grantland, the track is "a sweeping downtempo ... ballad" that evokes the "early '90s gossamer high-tech style", while Molly Horan of Refinery29 described it as a slow jam.
+The single is a pop ballad with a running time of three minutes and 57 seconds.
+It begins in the key of F major at a moderately slow tempo of 72 beats per minute, then modulates to D major, G major, and finally E major.
+The orchestration of the "conservatively-rendered pop song", as described by Filmtracks, includes electric oboe, keyboard, synthesizer, and acoustic guitar.
+Additionally, the song's "jazzy" instrumentation relies heavily on drums, an element largely absent from the remainder of the soundtrack.

+According to Molly Lambert of Grantland, the track is "a sweeping downtempo ... ballad" that evokes an "early '90s gossamer high-tech style".
+Molly Horan of Refinery29 described it as a slow jam.
 According to the Chicago Tribunes Brad Webber, Dion and Bryson's vocals are "resonant and multiflavored".
 The opening line "Tale as old as time" is preceded by Dion ad-libbing "Ooh".
-Similarities have been drawn between the song and "Somewhere Out There" from the animated film An American Tail.
+Similarities have been noted between the song and "Somewhere Out There" from the animated film An American Tail.